 Lean is best

 The main consideration among foods in this group is how much fat they contain.
 In general, the leaner the meat or poultry, the better the choice.
 Meats do not contain carbohydrates, so they won’t raise your blood glucose levels.
 However, if you have diabetes, it’s important to look for heart-healthy protein sources that are low in saturated fat and cholesterol.
 That’s because people with diabetes have a higher risk for heart disease than people without diabetes.
-To lower heart disease risk, the Canadian Diabetes Association clinical practice guidelines recommend limiting saturated fat to less than 7% of total calories consumed per day.
+To lower heart disease risk, Diabetes Canada guidelines recommend limiting saturated fat to less than 7% of total calories consumed per day.

 Watch the sodium